 Camouflage for protection

-Another way this group of spiders are protected is by their brown, mottled coloring.
-It makes it rather difficult when in search of these insect pests when in daytime mode.
-With the combination of their brown and yellow body, with legs tightly they appear to be part of a tree branch.
+Another way this group of spiders is protected is by their brown, mottled coloring.
+It makes it rather difficult when to search for these insect pests when in daytime mode.
+With the combination of their brown and yellow body with legs tightly, they appear to be part of a tree branch.

 Getting rid of an orb weaver infestation

 Because of the unique way these spiders are camouflaged, it can make getting rid of them that much more difficult.
-The best way to get rid of these elusive spiders is to call a rights reserved pest control company like A.N.T.
+The best way to get rid of these elusive spiders is to call rights-reserved pest control companies like A.N.T.
 Pest Control.
-Give us a call today and put an end to those unsightly spider webs forever.
+Give us a call today and put an end to those unsightly spiderwebs forever.